artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 major collecting areas of an archival institution by offering them a sense of the subject matter addressed in the :term:`holdings` of the institution.
-AtoM includes a number of default terms (included in both French and English) in the Thematic area :term:`taxonomy`, derived from the terms formerly used in the Canadian Council on Archives' Directory of Archives:
+AtoM includes a number of default terms (included in both French and English) in the Thematic area :term:`taxonomy`, derived from the terms used in the Canadian Council of Archives' Directory of Archives:

 .. figure:: images/CCA-Directory-Archives-terms.*
    :align: center